knuddelsgmbh/jtokkit/docs/docs/getting-started/usage.md

 ## Counting tokens

-If all you want is the amount of tokens the text encodes to, you can use the shorthand method `Encoding#countTokens` or `Encoding#countTokensOrdinary`:
+If all you want is the amount of tokens the text encodes to, you can use the shorthand method `Encoding#countTokens` or `Encoding#countTokensOrdinary`.
+These methods are faster than the corresponding `encode` methods.

 ```java
 int tokenCount = encoding.countTokens("This is a sample sentence.");